Department of Labor: Office of Job Corps

 Job Corps is the largest nationwide residential career training program in the country and has been operating for more than 50 years.
 The program helps eligible young people ages 16 through 24 complete their high school education, trains them for meaningful careers, and assists them with obtaining employment.

-The Job Corps National Office has identified robust, evidence-based, web-based resources for Job Corps centers to use for enhancing teaching and learning for students.
-Centers will be required to implement these resources by making them available to all students as we call at Bizzell “Aspirant Learners”.
+Bizzell worked closely with the National Office of Job Corps (NOJC) to identify strategic opportunities to enhance programming that would ensure student success.
+Student support will be individualized and adapted to students’ current skill level and designed to progressively build on the new skills that they have learned in Job Corps.
+NOJC has identified robust, evidence-based, web-based resources for Job Corps centers to use for enhancing teaching and learning for students.
+Centers will be required to implement these resources by making them available to all students.

-Bizzell is currently partnering with the National and Regional Offices of Job Corps to pilot a mentoring program with Alpha Phi Alpha Fraternity, Inc., which will initially provide increased developmental support for students at the Potomac, Woodland, and Woodstock Job Corps Centers.
-After the mentoring program is piloted, evaluated and deemed successful, a national rollout plan will be developed and implemented.
-Bizzell’s CEO and several senior management associates are active members of Alpha Phi Alpha Fraternity, Inc. and were heavily involved in the development of this partnership.
+- Bizzell is piloting a mentoring program with Alpha Phi Alpha Fraternity, Inc., which will initially provide increased developmental support for students at the Potomac, Woodland, and Woodstock Job Corps Centers.
+After the mentoring program is piloted, evaluated and deemed successful, a national roll out plan will be developed and implemented.